 - a.
-Administrators, clerks, and court personnel may take a combination of courses in such areas as: - Familiarization with rules, statutes, and constitutional provisions applicable to the requirements of each position;

-Recording and filing procedures and records management;

-- Courtroom procedures and court clerk training;
+Administrators, clerks, probation and court personnel may take a combination of courses in such areas as: - Familiarization with rules, statutes, and constitutional provisions applicable to the requirements of each position; - Recording and filing procedures and records management; - Courtroom procedures and court clerk training; - Jury management; - Uniformity of forms and procedures at each level of the court system; - Use of the Arizona Revised Statutes; - Financial, personnel, and time management; and - Public relations.

-Jury management;

-Uniformity of forms and procedures at each level of the court system;

-- Use of the Arizona Revised Statutes;

-- Financial, personnel, and time management; and - Public relations. - b.
+- b.
 Administrators and clerks of the court who are in management positions should attend one national or regional conference annually. - c.
-Court personnel should attend periodic local training programs and a state or regional training program at least once every three years.
+Probation and court personnel should attend periodic local training programs and a state or regional training program at least once every three years.